Eurac Research (Italy)

 The main output of the project is daily, 50 m resolution the SWE dataset.
 SWE is expressed in mm and SCA can be easily derived by applying a thresholding (SWE >0).

-In addition, workshops were organised towards the beginning of the project (from 4 to 15 September 2023) at the Universidad de Cile (Santiago, Chile) and IANIGLA-CONICET (Mendoza, Argentina).
+In addition, workshops were organised towards the beginning of the project (from 4 to 15 September 2023) at the Universidad de Chile (Santiago, Chile) and IANIGLA-CONICET (Mendoza, Argentina).
 These events represented an opportunity to better understand the needs of the local users and researchers, receive their feedback and recommendations, and share our activities with a view to establishing possible future collaborations.

 Contact: Dr. Carlo Marin, Lead – Cryosphere Team, Institute for Earth Observation, Eurac Research: carlo.marin [at] eurac.edu